 If he/she meets the necessary criteria for the IIMS Certifying Authority he/she can also be employed to carry out coding surveys, stability tests, tonnage surveys and similar related work.

 In the advent of an incident or accident, marine surveyors can be called to firstly investigate the causes and then to be relied upon as an expert witness at subsequent legal hearings.
-The video below gives a basic introduction to some of what a marine surveyor does.

 Since using boats for pleasure is a relatively recent phenomenon, having only been widely practiced for the last century or so, such marine surveying has many unique aspects that are not shared with the more traditional forms of the task described above.